2sic/2sxc-docs/2sxc Docs Generator/net-code/data-sources/custom/configuration.md

 ## How Tokens are Defined, Settings Edited and Resolved

-When you're using the visual query designer, the configuration created is saved as an Entity (aka Content-Item) which must be injected into the DataSource configuration automatically.
+When you're using the [VisualQuery](xref:Basics.Query.VisualQuery.Index) designer, the configuration created is saved as an Entity (aka Content-Item) which must be injected into the DataSource configuration automatically.
 But when you use the object is your code, your code must be able to provide other values.
 But how does this work?

 1. Each DataSource object has a property called `Configuration` which is a dictionary containing all configuration properties the data source will care about.
 For example, the `EntityIdFilter` has a Configuration with only one property which is called `EntityIds`.
 2. The each property is first initialized with a Token-Template.
 For example, the CsvDataSource has a